Last updated on 22 April 2025

 (a) your Account will be terminated and you will no longer have access to the Online Course;

-(b) if you terminate this agreement for any reason in accordance with clause 22.1(a), any Fees paid shall be non-refundable.
-You will not be entitled to a refund for any unused portion of this Online Course or content unless otherwise agreed by us in accordance with clause 22.1(a)(iii);
+(b) subject to any consumer rights which may apply, any Fees paid shall be non-refundable unless otherwise agreed by us.
+You will not be entitled to a refund for any unused portion of this Online Course or content;

 (d) each party must return all property and Confidential Information to the other party;